Create and grow a fully accessible & inclusive music studio experience

 Hosted by accessibility expert and flutist Katherine Lewis, this workshop series is the first of its kind.
 Each workshop addresses the essential elements of accessible music lessons, curated and designed to give you the tools you need to take action with ease and confidence, and begin implementing in your studio immediately.

-You'll spend the week exploring new approaches to teach with all students' unique needs in mind, building and enhancing your studio policies, discovering and honing essential techniques and strategies you won't get in school,
+You'll spend the week exploring new approaches to teach with all students' unique needs in mind, building and enhancing your studio policies, discovering and honing essential techniques and strategies you won't get in school, and bringing music lessons alive for your studio in a way you never thought possible.

 You won't get this anywhere else!